gear-foundation/academy/docs/15-tamagotchi-shop/homework.md

 }
 ```

-that will set the fungible token address.

-Add the input message:
+Add the input message to allow Tamagotchi to approve to transfer of its tokens (and accordingly the field `transaction_id` for communication with the fungible token contract):

 ```rust
 #[derive(Encode, Decode, TypeInfo)]